LVijayaraghavan/Tableau_CitiBike/README.md

   * Today, what is the gender breakdown of active participants (Male v.
 Female)?
   *  How does the average trip duration change by age?
   * Also a route map from a given origin

+  # Data Collection and Visualization

+      Owing to very large datasets , it was decided to concentrate on the month of febrauary for the years 2013-2019 Using python Pandas data was cleaned and aggregated.

+   # Tabla